psharma-alberta/data-science/linear-algebra.md

 - multiplying two matrices is geometrically the same as applying one transformation and then the other
 - the order of multiplication is right to left (transformation represented by the right matrix is applied first)

+###### Calculating the product of two matrices

+- where does i-hat land after the first transformation? `1st col of 2nd matrix`
+- where does i-hat land after the second transformation? `(2nd matrix) * (1st col of 2nd matrix)`
+- this is the same as the first column of the result!
+- similarly obtain the second column of result